syl410/Austin_Secondhand/README.md

 Hi, thanks for visiting Austin Secondhand Web!
 This web is developed after I learned web development from The Web Developer Bootcamp, Udemy.

-Feel free to contact me if you have any suggestions/questions. \n
+Feel free to contact me if you have any suggestions/questions.
 Email: yulins@umich.edu
 Linkedin: https://www.linkedin.com/in/yulin-shi/

 ![plot](./public/slides/1.JPG)